Chapter 2: An Elementary School Classroom in a Slum – Class 12 English Flamingo NCERT Solutions

 (a) Why does the poet invoke ‘governor’, ‘inspector’, ‘visitor’?
 What function are they expected to perform?

-The poet appeals to those in power to bridge the gap between the rich and poor by providing justice and equal opportunities to slum children.
+The poet appeals to those in power to address inequality and bring justice by improving the lives and education of slum children.

 (b) How can ‘this map’ become ‘their window’?